sunrick/web-basics-1-week-2/README.md

 12. Checkout your master branch.
 Run 'git pull origin master'.

-13. If when viewing your master branch you have all of your changes from the setup branch on your master branch congratulations, you've made it through the second week.
-Ask questions during your mentor sessions about the assignment and all of the things you can do with css.
+13. If when viewing your master branch you have all of your changes from the setup branch on your master branch congratulations, you've made it through the second week!
+I'm sure you have a lot of questions about layout, responsinvesns,  and all of the things you can do with css.
+Ask away at your mentor sessions, explore, etc..
+This is an anitmation done in pure css drawings, with no images, just code. https://css-art.com/loving-car-pure-css-with-animation/